-Concurrent with the rezoning, the applicant is also facilitating a voluntary affordable housing agreement to be signed and recorded by the property owner.
-The agreement would apply to the portion of the site proposed to be rezoned to PUD-G. General terms under discussion as of the writing of this report include:
+Concurrent with the rezoning, the applicant has worked with the city to formalize a development agreement that contains affordable housing commitments for the area of the site proposed to be rezoned to PUD-G#21.
+The terms include:

-- For Sale Units - Minimum of 7% of all for-sale units, or 8 units (whichever is greater) income-restricted at or below 100% Area Median Income (AMI) for a period of 99 years - o No fewer than 6 two-bedroom units and 2 three-bedroom units - For Rent Units - o All rental units shall be income-restricted for a minimum of 30 years - Minimum 80% of units income-restricted at or below 60% AMI - These shall include no fewer than 13 two-bedroom units - Minimum 15% of units income-restricted at or below 50% AMI - These shall include no fewer than 2 two-bedroom units - Minimum 5% of units income-restricted at or below 40% AMI - These shall include no fewer than 7 three-bedroom units
+- Requirement for multi-modal connection between 16th & 17th at Meade - For Sale Units - Minimum of 7% of all for-sale units, or 8 units (whichever is greater) income-restricted at or below 100% Area Median Income (AMI) for a period of 99 years - No fewer than 6 two-bedroom units and 2 three-bedroom units - For Rent Units - o All rental units shall be income-restricted for a minimum of 30 years - Minimum 80% of units income-restricted at or below 60% AMI - These shall include no fewer than 13 two-bedroom units - Minimum 15% of units income-restricted at or below 50% AMI - These shall include no fewer than 2 two-bedroom units - Minimum 5% of units income-restricted at or below 40% AMI - These shall include no fewer than 7 three-bedroom units - The affordable housing agreement sets aside the majority of the units as affordable (over 50% of the total units) and provides deeper levels of affordability than what would otherwise be required by the citywide linkage fee. - The owner will offer the income restricted units for-sale or rent in accordance with the requirements of the Rules and Regulations promulgated under the City's Affordable Housing Permanent Funds Ordinance adopted pursuant to Article V, Chapter 27 of the DRMC.